buraksarac/nn-avx2/README.md

 # nn-avx2
 Neural Network implementation (Back/Forward)with avx2 and fma instructions.
 This is a full batch app, so everything loaded into memory.
 Currently best performs on single hidden layer (input + 1 hidden + output) yet still hidden nodes counts are configurable.

 This is my C application I have used for kaggle competitions.
+Input layer needs to be space separated, see xShuffled.dat and yShuffled.day for example.
 It uses clang,pthread and -mfma -mavx2 instructions.
 You might want to update hardcoded cpu architecture on related files (find . -type f -exec grep -l 'znver1' {} \;)

 Building:
 ```